Haripriyaphp/lego/README.md

 # lego
-This repository is used for public access by lego
+This repository is used for sharing the use case and documents requested by the hiring team